tact-lang/tact-language-server/docs/manual/features/completion.md

 https://github.com/user-attachments/assets/47e77029-d933-474f-a4b0-787357d319f8

+### Generate getter for field

+If a contract or trait has fields, then by entering their name in the body of the contract/trait, you can generate a getter:

+Using the `state` you can generate a getter for the entire contract state at once.

 ## `self.X` completion

 If you are in a contract/trait or in a type method, you need to use `self` to access a field, LS will automatically